By Rachel Anyika

 Relational Effects of Enmeshment

 People who have experienced enmeshment trauma often have dysfunctional adult intimate relationships.
 They did not feel loved for who they were as children, more what they could do for their parents (conditional love).
 This can create a core belief of being unloveable, and lead to self-sabotaging behaviours.
 Adams (2011) finds general emotional unavailability in adult intimate relationships, which can manifest in seeking distance in relationships or chasing after unsuitable partners.
-Love (1991) points to a denial of having any emotional needs as they likely did not have the space or opportunity to develop needs, as they were always focused on the parents.
-They are more likely to have a preoccupied-anxious or dismissive-avoidant attachment style in adult relationships and are vulnerable to abusive or codependant relationships.
+Love (1991) points to a denial of having any emotional needs as they likely did not have the space or opportunity to develop needs, as they were always focused on their parents.
+They are more likely to have a preoccupied-anxious or dismissive-avoidant attachment style in adult relationships and are vulnerable to abusive or co-dependant relationships.

 "I see a lot of covert incest survivors who just don’t regulate themselves very well when it comes to romance.
 They move in too quickly, or they’re ambivalent right from the start, or they go quickly and then become ambivalent, or whatever.
 It’s not uncommon for covert incest survivors to become serial monogamists, one relationship after another, because in the early stages of romance, when the neurochemicals are surging and making it seem like everything is great, they’re able to bypass their sensation of feeling burdened.
 They’re able to connect and be sexual with another person.
 But when the neurochemical rush of early romance dies down, the old feelings return and they’re out of there." - Understanding Covert Incest: An Interview with Kenneth Adams

-Those with a romanticised parent are likely to feel suffocated and trapped in intimate relationships.
-They could not get adequate space from the parent so project this on their partners, seeking physical or emotional distance.
+Those with a romanticised parent are particularly likely to feel suffocated and trapped in intimate relationships.
+They could not get adequate space from the parent so will project this on their partners, seeking physical or emotional distance.
 They are often commitmentphobic.
 As they are used to being idolised by the enmeshed parent, they expect to be fawned over by their partners with minimal effort on their part (inflated self-esteem).
 I have written a further article which explores in depth why this type of enmeshment will often result in dismissive-avoidant attachment, which you can read here.

 With the other types of enmeshment, there is frequently preoccupied-anxious attachment driven by the fear of rejection and abandonment, as so often attention was only given when pleasing or doing something for the parent.
 Fear of rejection and abandonment in adult relationships, can lead to behaviours like controlling, clinging, prematurely leaving relationships when feel rejected or avoiding relationships completely.
 An enmeshed child has difficulties shaping a sense of self and identity separate from their parent.
 This can result in co-dependent relationships in adult life, in which its almost as if they take on their partner's personality and there is a complete merger with partners.
 There is often low self-esteem with a negative view of self, and a positive view of others (Bartholomew & Horowitz, 1991).